abeduplaa/caltrans-data-exploration/README.md

 2. Go to CalTrans PeMS website (http://pems.dot.ca.gov/) and login.
 3. Once in the website, navigate to the Data Clearinghouse (http://pems.dot.ca.gov/?dnode=Clearinghouse)
 4. The Data Clearinghouse has the data you need.
 Unfortunately, scrapy hasn't been implemented yet for this project, so you'll need to download the html for the desired Traffic data type and district from the website and place it in `./html_files/`.
 I've already placed some sample files in there.
+5. Also important!
+Make sure to download the meta files for your district.
+These are necessary as they contain meta data regarding the stations.
+When transforming/loading to OmniSci, the code will read all meta files in the folder and join them together.
+All meta files for district 04 from 2015 to 2019 can be found in `data/meta/`.
-5. You're ready to run: `python bin/extract.py`
+6. You're ready to run: `python bin/extract.py`

 ## Extracting Weather
 0. Follow the setup steps